Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 The TL;DR is the FDA could approve pediatric Novavax access tomorrow if they wanted to, and it would be in line with how the other COVID vaccine manufacturers have been treated.

-Except, for mRNA they were approving an additional product, so it was actually more complicated.
-In a perfect world, Biden’s FDA would have approved it months ago for this winter season, and it was within their power… sadly, they had other priorities in mind.
+Except for mRNA, they were approving an additional product, so it was actually more complicated.
+In a perfect world, Biden’s FDA would have approved it months ago for this winter season, and it was within their power.
+Sadly, they had other priorities in mind.

-If this happens it would mean they are off the EUA…
+If this happens, it would mean they are off the EUA…

 And would finally start the process for standard approval of pediatric expansion.

-If this happens, even if there are no issues from the new FDA, then the process to get pediatric Novavax actually takes longer…
+If this happens, even if there are no issues from the new FDA, the process to get pediatric Novavax actually takes longer…

 How would getting general approval make it take longer?